Book tickets for Spring Concerts, Onegin, Elixir of Love, Opera Evening and Messiah

 Supported by Patrick and Louise Grattan

-Violinist Sijie ‘Susie’ Chen moved to the UK when she was five years old and was a string finalist in the BBC Young Musician of the Year.
-She now enjoys a varied career playing modern and period violins.
+Violinist Sijie ‘Susie’ Chen was a string finalist in the BBC Young Musician of the Year.

 Wild Arts Ensemble Leader